jayhoogle/gridsome-portfolio/projects/vita-ca.md

 ---
 **A modern website for a modern consultancy.**

+I designed and built this website for the new Vita CA consultancy.

+The client had several requirements for this website - that it be friendly, professional and built using Wordpress.

-This website was designed in Figma and built as a Wordpress theme.
+This website was designed in Figma and built as an Oxygen Wordpress theme.